BeLazy167/CustomThread/ENV_GUIDE.md

 VITE_STRIPE_PUBLISHABLE_KEY
 ```

+### Environment Variables Usage

+These variables are used throughout the application for different purposes:

+-   **Cloudinary Variables**: Used for image upload and management in the design customization feature
+-   **Clerk Variables**: Used for authentication and user management
+-   **API URL**: Base URL for backend API requests
+-   **Environment**: Current environment (development, qa, production)
+-   **Stripe Variables**: Used for payment processing integration

 ### Accessing Environment Variables in React

 We've created a utility file at `src/utils/env.ts` to access environment variables in a consistent way: